wraithgar/hapi-rate-limit/README.md

 Defaults are given here

+- `enabled`: `true` whether or not rate limiting is enabled at all.
+Set this to `false` in a route's config to bypass all rate limiting for that route
 - `userLimit`: `300` number of total requests a user can make per period.
 Set to `false` to disable limiting requests per user.
 - `userCache`: Object with the following properties:
     -  `segment`: `hapi-rate-limit-user` Name of the cache segment to use for storing user rate limit info